courting-death/novels/1 to review/ch0312-4omini.md

 However, now an unknown man was actually going to stay in the Fenghuan Tower, instantly shocking Bilo's heart.

 Who is this kid?
-How could he attract such attention from the adult?
+How could he attract such attention from the lady?

 In her surprise, her beautiful eyes continuously scrutinized Yang Kai, filled with jealousy and discontent.